We respect your right to privacy.

 We do not seek to identify you personally from the analytics data.
 We are interested in the needs and behavior of our users as a part of the group, not in the names of those users.

 Our primary interest is in building great services.
 Most of our analytics activity is geared towards this purpose.
 Our secondary interest is to better market these great services to the relevant audiences.
 For this, we aggregate anonymous data or use pseudonyms.
 To do these things we need to exchange device identifiers (such as ‘Android Marketing Identifier' and other like identifiers) with our online marketing partners.
-This may be visible to you by the type of ads that you see when browsing or using applications.
+This may be visible to you in the type of ads that you see when browsing or using applications.
 This has no impact on the amount of ads you see in your online life.

 To respect our own core privacy promise, we do not have these third-party usage analytics targeting your actual communications traffic.